Updated instructions as of 4/9/2020.

 All hearings must be set by emailing or calling the Judicial Assistant

-EFFECTIVE SEPTEMBER 1, 2019 BLOCK HEARINGS WILL CHANGE FROM MONDAY-TUESDAY TO MONDAY- FRIDAY.
+BLOCK HEARINGS ARE MONDAY AND FRIDAY.
 TRIALS WILL BE CONDUCTED TUESDAY THROUGH THURSDAY

 Pleas, Bond Motions, Short Motion hearings (5 minutes or less)